zohreh-z/ironarts/README.md

 The [IronArts.ir](http://ironarts.ir) code and website is released under a MIT License.

-Produced by 1schools student network (winter - summer 2012)
+Produced by 1schools students network (winter - summer 2012)